 Note: You have already had your child’s username and password - please let me know if you need this again.

 Times tables knowledge will support the work we do in Mathematics as we will be completing mental calculations and formal written method calculations for multiplication and division problems as well as applying these skills to fractions, decimals and percentages.
 Therefore, it is crucial that they can recall the facts quickly without having to count up and down.
 To retain facts and increase speed, we will complete a weekly times table assessment.
 This will be an unseen test, which will change tables each week, and consist of twenty four questions, twelve multiplications and twelve divisions.
-The times table to be tested will be given out on Monday and will be assessed each Monday.
+The times tables to be tested will be given out on a Friday and will be assessed each Friday.

 In Key Stage 2, children are allowed to bring in their own fruit or vegetable snack to eat at playtime.
 Snacks should be fruit or vegetables – this does not include snacks containing fruit e.g. cereal bars.
 School does not provide milk but this can be purchased each half-term via arrangement with the school office.